openstack/masakari-monitors/masakarimonitors/introspectiveinstancemonitor/README.rst

 - libvirt and QEMU Guest Agent are used as the underlying protocol for messaging to and from VM.

-  - The host-side qemu-agent sockets are used to detemine whether VMs are configured with QEMU Guest Agent.
+  - The host-side qemu-agent sockets are used to determine whether VMs are configured with QEMU Guest Agent.

   - qemu-guest-ping is used as the monitoring heartbeat.